Download Report

 Recalculating base-year emissions

 If your accounting methodology, scope or data has changed, it may be time to recalculate your base-year emissions to align them with your current reporting year.
-We call this rebaselining: a process that ensures you capture the most complete and accurate picture of your true progress.
+We call this rebaselining: a process undertaken by an organization to recalculate its base-year emissions to align them with its current reporting year.
+By measuring the difference between two footprints calculated using the same methodology, data granularity and scope, organizations will have the most complete and accurate picture of their true progress.

 In this chapter, we’ll take a look at when and how to rebaseline, and why it’s critical for tracking true progress, not just methodological or scope changes.